 Back in 2013 Baidu saw huge potential in the green tech industry.
 Seeking fresh product ideas, they challenged developers to make a digital product that satisfied a “green lifestyle” need.

 Modern hackathons usually start online and end in real-life events.
 Hence, the term “O2O” or online to offline hackathons.
-Essentially this model is applicable in any business, sector, and problem.
+Essentially this model is applicable to any business, sector, and problem.

 The first steps are easy: